 Adding to its appeal, the eight-day Lemosho route boasts a high summit success rate, making it an excellent choice for trekkers aiming to conquer Kilimanjaro.

-With its stunning landscapes, varied experiences, and strong summit success rate, the Lemosho route truly checks all the boxes for a fantastic Kilimanjaro adventure.
+With its stunning landscapes, varied experiences, and high summit success rate, the Lemosho route offers a fantastic Kilimanjaro adventure.

-– Forest section can be muddy in wet season
+The forest section can be muddy in the wet season

 – It can be busy in peak season